VR-Doh: Hands-on 3D Modeling in Virtual Reality: Method

-In the hand tracking process, the position and rotation of each medial primitive are determined by the two nearest joints of the hand skeleton.
-To enhance the stability of hand tracking, we apply a moving least-squares kernel to interpolate the tracking data from the past 0.2 seconds, with weights determined by frame duration.
-This ensures consistent and reliable hand-tracking performance across varying frame rates.
-Overall, our efficient contact-handling approaches enable interactive modeling operations on deformable objects, such as pinching, squeezing, bending, and folding, while avoiding noticeable visual artifacts.
-Note that we use the hand texture made by~\citet{Pohl2022Hands}.
+Overall, our efficient contact handling techniques enable interactive modeling operations on deformable objects, such as pinching, squeezing, and folding, while avoiding noticeable visual artifacts.
+We use the hand texture from \citet{Pohl2022Hands} for rendering.

 \paragraph{Mid-air Gestural Modeling} Mid-air gestural input is advantageous when users face difficulties selecting the desired editing area on an object using contact-based modeling, which helps to avoid unintended changes to the object.
-We provide a mid-air pinch gesture (where the tip of the thumb touches the tip of the middle finger), enabling users to perform operations such as stretching or twisting materials by applying a force field to MPM particles.
-A blue highlight is used to visualize the selection area and the applied force field, providing intuitive visual feedback.
-Users can further refine the radius of the selection area and adjust the force ratio for more precise control, as shown in \autoref{fig:Basic}.
+We provide a mid-air pinch gesture (where the tip of the thumb touches the tip of the middle finger), enabling users to perform operations such as stretching or twisting materials by applying a force field to selected MPM particles.
+A green highlight is used to visualize the selection area and the applied force field, providing intuitive visual feedback.
+Users can further refine the radius of the selection area and adjust the force magnitude for more precise control, as shown in \autoref{fig:Featured_Operations}.

-\paragraph{Other Editing Operations} Our user interface also provides common operations to ensure the usability of our system.
-All objects in space can be grabbed and moved either through an external simulation domain bounding box or by forming a ray pointing to the bounding box via hand pinching.
-When both hands grasp the object's bounding box and move outward or inward, the object can be visually scaled up or down, without physical changes.
-Scaling allows for either local or global editing of the object: local editing is used for fine modeling, while global editing is used for overall shaping.
-Similar to common 3D modeling tools, the system integrates operations such as \textit{Merge}, \textit{Copy}, \textit{Reset}, and \textit{Delete} the modeled objects.